MichaelRFairhurst/scroll_animate/README.md

 For performance reasons, you may specify a `child` widget which is not rebuilt on animation.
 This is then passed into the `builder` callback.

-### SliverFreezeAnimation
+### SliverSuspendedAnimation

-A sliver that freezes in place and begins an animation when it reaches the top of a scroll view, and then continues to scroll when the animation is complete.
+A sliver that suspends in place and begins an animation when it reaches the top of a scroll view, and then continues to scroll when the animation is complete.

 Can be an especially nice effect when the widget is set to match the size of